-Cosey's Resort was the best and best known vacation spot for colored folk on the east coast.
+Negligent keenest, when loggerheads lay eggs and tired parents get negligent).
+Of course most demons get hungry at suppertime, like us but Policeheads liked to troll at night, too, when the hotel was full of visitors drunk with dance music, or salt air, or maybe just the temptation of starlit water.
+Those were the days when Cosey's Hotel and Resort was the best and best known vacation spot for colored folk on the east coast.
 Everybody came: Lil green, Fatha Hines, T Bone Walker, Jimmy Lunceford, The Drops of Joy, and guests from as far away as Michigan and New York couldn't wait to get down here.
 Sooker Bay swirled with first lieutenants and brand new mothers; with young school teachers, doctors, businessmen.
 All over the place children rode their fathers' leg shanks and buried uncles up to their necks in sand.
-Men and women got up baseball teams whose goal was to knock a homer into the waves.
-Grandparents watched over red thermos jugs with white handles, and orange crates full of crab meat salad, ham, chicken, yeast rolls and loaves of lemon flavored cake, oh my.
-Then, all of a sudden, in 1958, bold as a school of Jezebels, the Claras showed up in bright daylight.
+Men and women played croquet and got up baseball teams whose goal was to knock a homer into the waves.
+Grandparents watched over red thermos jugs with white handles and hampers full of crab meat salad, ham, chicken, yeast rolls and loaves of lemon flavored cake, oh my.
+Then, all of a sudden, in 1958, bold as a posse, the Police-heads showed up in bright daylight.
 A clarinet player and his bride drowned at noon.
-The inner tube raft they were floating on washed ashore dragging streams of scale cluttered hair.
+The inner tube raft they were floating on washed ashore dragging wads of scale cluttered beard hair.
 Whether the bride had played around during the honeymoon was considered and whispered about but the facts were muddy.
 She sure had every opportunity.

-Cosey's Resort had more handsome single men per square foot than anyplace outside St. Louis or even New Orleans.
+Cosey's Resort had more handsome single men per square foot than Chicago anyplace outside St. Louis or even New Orleans.
 They came partly for the music but mostly to dance by the sea with pretty women.

-After the drowned couple was separated-sent to different funeral parlors--women up to no good and mule headed children didn't need further warning because they knew there was no escape: fast as lightening, night time or day, Claras could blast up out of the waves to punish wayward women or swallow the misbehaving young.
-When the Resort went broke, the story lost its grip [tk].
-A few people still sinking crab castles in the back bays probably remember it, but with no more big bands or honeymooners; with the boats and picnics and swimmers gone; when Sooker Bay became a treasury of sea junk and Up Beach itself drowned, nobody needed or wanted to recall salt wet females with scaley legs and foaming hair.
-But it's forty years on, now; the Cosey girls have disappeared from view and I think of them almost every day.
+After the drowned couple was separated-sent to different funeral parlors--women up to no good and mule headed children didn't need further warning because they knew there was no escape: fast as lightening, night time or day, Police-heads could blast up out of the waves to punish wayward women or swallow the misbehaving young.
+When the Resort began to fail they disappeared like pick-pockets from a bread line .
+A few people still sinking crab castles in the back bays probably remember them, but with no more big bands or honeymooners; with the boats and picnics and swimmers gone; when

+Sooker Bay became a treasury of sea junk and Up Beach itself drowned, nobody needed or wanted to recall big hats and scaley beards.
+But it's forty years on, now; the Cosey girls have disappeared from public view and I think of them almost every day.